It’s been a long time coming, but the University of South Florida football team will soon have a true home-field advantage.

 Last November, then-head coach Alex Golesh boasted that the university spared no expenses with the stadium complex.

-Indeed, since the 2025 spring semester, the project’s sticker price has shot up from $348 million to $407 million.
-Financing is coming from capital gifts and a $200 million debt, to be repaid over two decades to the USF Financing Corporation.
+Since the 2025 spring semester, the project’s sticker price has shot up from $348 million.
+Financing is coming from capital gifts and a $200 million debt, to be repaid over two decades to the USF Financing Corp.

-As the Florida summer gets underway, workers face long days in the sun to finish construction in time for Sept.
-2027's kick-off against the University of Louisville.
+As the summer gets underway, workers face long days in the sun to finish construction in time for the September 2027 opener against the University of Louisville.

 ALSO READ: USF football stadium construction still hasn't started, while the cost might go up